felixchenfy/ros_speech_commands_classification/README.md

 - Change play speed
 - Superpose noise

 This step is essential.
 Raw audios in Speech Commands Dataset are all about one second long, and have little background noise.
 It can easily cause overfitting.
-Thus, I augmented data by adding noise, change audio length, loudness, etc.
+Thus, I augmented data by adding noise, changing audio length, loudness, etc.

 Example code of audio augmentation:
 ``` python